TheChocolateOre/MoonKeki/README.md

 called!
 Keep in mind that the `render` package is more mature than the `app`.

 ### How to process input?
-Keyboard input is now supported.
-You can check if a button is being pressed
+You can check if a keyboard button is being pressed with:
-with:
 ```java
 Keyboard.Key.X.isPressed();
 ```